jaydeepw/simplest-sync-adapter/README.md

 # Know and remember when using SyncAdapters in your apps
 - You will have to compulsorily use the `AccountManager` framework of Android.
+- You will have to compulsorily declare `StubProvider` in your app.
+You may choose not to use it though and use your own database for content storage.

 # Getting started